tracktownsoftware/MultipleSolutionsTest/ReadMe.md

 MultipleSolutionsTest is a large repository with multiple solutions, projects and a shared class library.
 This is a test to split the large repository into smaller targted respositories.

-Clone the following repos into the same parent folder such as c:\temp\myrepos git clone https://github.com/tracktownsoftware/MultipleSolutionsTest git clone https://github.com/tracktownsoftware/MultipleSolutionsTest_Windows git clone https://github.com/tracktownsoftware/MultipleSolutionsTest_Web
+In a cmd window clone the following repos into the same parent folder cd c:\temp\myrepos git clone https://github.com/tracktownsoftware/MultipleSolutionsTest git clone https://github.com/tracktownsoftware/MultipleSolutionsTest_Windows git clone https://github.com/tracktownsoftware/MultipleSolutionsTest_Web